vargvinter/cert/21 Notifications.md

 ### Error Messages

-You may indicate that a mail message is regarding an error by calling the error method when building your message.
+Indicate that a mail message is regarding an error by calling the `error` method when building message.

 ```php
 public function toMail($notifiable)